Narmilan-A/Smart-Vegetation-Mapping-Workshop/Image Labelling Using ArcGIS Pro.md

 In the image labelling workflow, we applied a systematic approach to label target features in a high-resolution RGB orthomosaic.
 Two commonly used labelling methods are demonstrated here, aiming to distinguish between two general classes: the object of interest (e.g., a particular vegetation type or man-made feature) and the background (including all other elements).
 Label accuracy was ensured through a combination of ground truth information and expert input.

-## Method: ArcGIS Pro Image Analyst Extension
+## Method 1: ArcGIS Pro Image Analyst Extension

 The first method utilises the advanced capabilities of ArcGIS Pro (v3.1 or higher), specifically the **Image Analyst** extension.
 This extension allows for a streamlined, semi-automated image labelling process via tools such as the **Training Samples Manager**, which is optimised for supervised classification workflows.